JeromeGsq/Flutter_Redux_Test/README.md

 • You have to create a lot of actions.

-• Do not forget to reset the **States** when navigating on them because i will show old values from the State.
+• Do not forget to reset the **States** when navigating on them because it will show old values.

 • Complex design pattern for a newbie.

 • A **State** must be created again with each modification.

-• Very easy access and modifications thanks to the **States**.
+• Easy access and modifications thanks to the **States**.
 A single data source for all.